-You might just find that your home is a lot quieter as a result.
+You might just find that your workshop is a lot quieter as a result.

 9- Soundproof Floor Underlay, Floor Mats, and Carpets

-These are all great to be used for sound blocking materials.
+These are all great materials to be used for sound-blocking and reducing woodworking noise complaints.

 Floor underlayment like felt, in general, is among the most popular options and can be used equally well for laminate floors, hardwood, and engineered wood.